September Gardening Guide: What to plant NOW in the month of September

 Check out my YouTube video on how to grow corn from seed to harvest.

-Bush and pole/vine beans - If you want to harvest fresh green beans in time for Thanksgiving, start direct sowing seeds right now.
+f you want to harvest fresh green beans in time for Thanksgiving, start direct sowing seeds right now.
 Bush beans are great for smaller gardens.
-My favorite bush bean cultivars are Harvester and Golden Yellow Wax.
+My favorite bush bean cultivars are Provider which is the earliest producing green bean I have tried growing, and Golden Yellow Wax for its buttery yellow color.
 If you have a trellis, grow some pole or vining beans, which are great because you don't have to bend down to harvest the pods.
 Some of my favorites for a standard green pole bean is Kentucky Blue or if you want something more uniquely colored, I recommend the Purple Podded pole bean.

 Check out my How to Grow Green Beans (bush & pole beans) from seed to harvest YouTube video.

-Southern Peas, Black Eyed Peas, Cow Peas - If you still have a solid 3.5 to 4 months before your first winter frost date, you can easily direct sow seeds for southern peas, black eyed peas, cow peas.
+If you still have a solid 3.5 to 4 months before your first winter frost date, you can easily direct sow seeds for southern peas, black eyed peas, cow peas, and drying beans used to store away.
 These crops are vigorous growers and start producing around the 2.5 month mark.
 I usually harvest a lot more volume or weight of these crops compared to green beans.
 My absolute favorite is the Pink Eye Purple Hull pea as a shelling pea for its buttery flavor and texture.
-Or grow the Thai Soldier long bean because the entire pod is edible or you can dry the pods to shell out the peas.
+Or growPuerto Rican black beans for a vigorous dried black bean.

 Summer squash / zucchini / tromboncino rampicante / winter squash / Seminole pumpkins

 At this point, I recommend you transplant.
 In general things like zucchini need 3-4 months to start producing harvestable fruit.
-The larger storage squash, like calabaza or banana squash take 5-6 months.
-So transplanting is ideal to make sure you harvest everything before your first winter frost arrives.
-However, there are some exceptions.
 If you plant a "small" or "early" squash cultivar, they are faster to mature than the standard sizes, then you might be able to squeeze in a harvest if you direct sow seeds right now.
 An example of a "small" squash is Early White Patty Pan squash which is ready to harvest in about 60 days from seed.
 Or Grey Zucchini which is ready in about 50 days.
 This is all assuming ideal growing conditions, with fertilizer, and that you don't get hit by a hurricane (LOL for us Florida and coastline gardeners).

 Check out my How to Grow Squash and Zucchini From Seed YouTube video tutorial.